Zezo-Soft/react-player/README.md

 - Check if the `trackSrc` URL is correct.
 - Ensure the video format (MP4, HLS) is supported.
 - If using HLS, ensure you're serving files correctly (CORS issues may block playback).

+#### ❌ Subtitles not showing?

+- Check that .vtt files are correctly hosted and publicly accessible.
+- Ensure the subtitles prop includes proper lang, label, and url.

 #### ❌ Preview thumbnails not loading?